Fudan-iGEM/2025-wiki/pages/safety.md

 **Module II: Nuclease-Based Kill Switch**

-To restrict growth of our chassis, we replaced the traditional biotin auxotrophy with a **URA3-based marker**.
+To restrict growth of our chassis, we replaced the traditional biotin auxotrophy with a URA3-based marker.
 This modification ensures that Grape Yeast can only survive on media supplemented with uracil, effectively confining its growth to tightly controlled laboratory conditions.

 **Module III: Nuclease-Based Kill Switch**